Nobin Chandra Das: Early life and career

-Birth of Rosogolla
+Creation of Rosogolla

-In 1868, Nobin Chandra created "Rossogolla" – which was to be his arguably most significant creation.
+In 1868, Nobin Chandra modified the original recipe of "Rossogolla" that increased the shelf life of the sweet.
+This was to be his arguably most significant creation.
+Nobin Chandra christened this creation the "Rossogolla".
 It was a popular sweet of his time which was affordable across all economic segments of society.
 It took some time for Rossogolla to become popular in the absence of advertising and media as we know it today.